-Marsabit County has emerged as the most suitable county in Kenya out of 7 key contenders to set up a Spaceport.
+Marsabit County has emerged as the most suitable county in Kenya out of seven key contenders to set up a Spaceport.
 Other counties that were considered are Laikipia, Kilifi, Tana River, Isiolo, Turkana and Narok.

 This is according to a report commissioned by engineering firm Viwanda Africa Group in collaboration with Longshot Space Technology, and a team of student engineering researchers drawn from Kenyatta and Nairobi universities which examined the viability of establishing a Spaceport in Kenya.